-UCI Joins Alliance to Expand Opportunities for Low-Income Students
+UCI joins alliance to expand opportunities for low-income students

-Irvine, Calif., May 1, 2017 - The University of California, Irvine is aligning with 67 of the nation's top colleges and universities to substantially increase the number of talented low- and moderate-income students at America's undergraduate institutions with the highest overall graduation rates.
-T he American Talent Initiative unites diverse public and private institutions in this common goal.
+The University of California, Irvine is aligning with 67 of the nation's top colleges and universities to substantially increase the number of talented low- and moderate-income students at America's undergraduate institutions with the highest overall graduation rates.
+The American Talent Initiative unites diverse public and private institutions in this common goal.

 Add your comments below